I. General Policy

 Rice University has established an effort reporting policy and procedures to ensure that salaries and benefits charged to sponsored programs, or contributed as cost sharing, are reasonable, allocable, allowable, consistently treated, commensurate with effort expended and confirmed in a timely manner based on appropriate documentation.

 Training is required for all first time Principal Investigators (PI) at Rice University and is a condition for being approved as a PI by the Executive Vice President for Research.
 Training is also required of all staff who support PIs in the certification process.
 Training is strongly encouraged for all other PIs.

-The Vice President for Finance and Administration, together with the Vice Provost for Research, is responsible for establishing and updating Rice's effort reporting policy and procedures.
+The Executive Vice President for Finance and Administration, together with the Executive Vice President for Research, is responsible for establishing and updating Rice's effort reporting policy and procedures.

 Deans, or their designees, are responsible for understanding and ensuring compliance with Rice University's effort reporting policy and procedures within their respective schools.
 This includes providing oversight, effective processes and controls and problem resolution.